pytorch/ignite/CONTRIBUTING.md

 git add .
 git commit -m "Added awesome feature"
 # DONT'T WORRY IF ERRORS ARE RAISED.
-# YOUR CODE IS NOT COMPLIANT WITH flake8, µsort or black
+# YOUR CODE IS NOT COMPLIANT WITH flake8, µsort or ruff format
 # Fix any flake8 errors by following their suggestions
 # µfmt will automatically format the files so they might look different, but you'll need to stage the files
 # again for committing